Releasing Flan-T5xxl_TE-only in FP32, FP16, and GGUF Formats!

 Introduction

-Hello, I’m Easygoing.
+Hello, this is Easygoing.

-What Is Flan-T5xxl?
+What is Flan-T5xxl?

 Model Name | Size (FP32 Format) | Number of Parameters |